 On your way to the museum you also pass this historic ‘House of the Turk’, which is mentioned in one of the novels of Gustave Flaubert.

-My photos in this post are from 2017, and so is the text.
+My photos and text in this post are from 2017.

 More sculptures by Camille Claudel are on display at the Rodin Museum in Paris.